-Corequisite: Enrollment in at least one other course at CHC
+Corequisite: Enrollment in at least one other course at CHC Laboratory: Minimum 1-500 hours per semester

 Provides academic support services to students enabling them to succeed in various content area classes, such as English, Math, Science, and Foreign Language, and vocational courses.
 Activities may include supervised individual or group tutorial services, computer assisted instruction, video viewing and testing to augment direct instruction and to facilitate student learning.
 Designed to meet the needs of students from various educational preparations, ethnic backgrounds, cultures, and socioeconomic levels.
 Credit or no credit only.